eggheads/eggdrop/doc/sphinx_source/using/autoscripts.rst

 * An autoscript should not require a user to manually open the script in an editor for any reason.
 Design your script as such!
 * Use `user defined channel flags <https://docs.eggheads.org/using/tcl-commands.html#setudef-flag-int-str-name>`_ to enable/disable a script for a particular channel, they're easy!
+* Don't use `global` statements.
+Based on the manifest, variables are created by autoscript in the global namespace before the script is loaded.
+Instead of the `global` command, use the `variable` command to access a global variable inside a proc.
+And because Tcl is awesome, each variable must be declared on its own line, not all on a single line like you can do with `global`.
+Sorry!
-* Variables used in autoscripts are placed into the global namespace.
-Make them unique to prevent collisions!
+* While we're talking about variables... make them unique to prevent collisions!
 We recommend prefixing the script name in front of a variable, such as myscript_setting or ms_setting.
+Alternatively, you can wrap your autoscript inside a ``namespace eval <scriptname> {}`` statement, which create a private namespace for your script to operate within.

 Tcl Commands
 ------------